Perform Insulation Resistance Test to Identify Faulty String

 Note

-• For Solar Roof installations, check for wires damaged by screws (screws may be accidentally run through wires when installing the tiles)
+For Solar Roof installations, hardware may be accidentally run through wires when installing the tiles.

 • Check for improper field-made connectors or improper crimps